JerryJaye/credit-risk-classification/README.md

 The purpose of this Challenge is to build a model from historical lending activity that can identify the creditworthiness of borrowers.

 The historical data of lending activity included loan_size, interest_rate, borrower_income, debt_to_income, num_of_accounts, derogatory_marks, total_debt, and loan_status.
 The loan status was recorded as 0 for a healthy loan and 1 for an unhealthy load.
-The object is to process the other features to predict whether a loan will turn out to be a healthy or problem loan.
+The object is to process the other features to predict whether a loan will be healthy or a problem.

 LogisticRegression Model.